 RAP protections apply whether you have a written lease or verbal agreement, as long as you pay rent and your landlord accepts that rent.

 If your landlord takes away a service or amenity you currently have (like a parking space or laundry) or increases your share of utility costs, you should petition for a decrease in rent to match the “decreased housing services.”

 Always file a petition with RAP if your rent is increased by more than the allowable amount (usually less than 3% per year).
 You are entitled to a hearing and if the landlord cannot prove legal grounds, the rent increase is not valid.

 If your unit is the subject of an outstanding building code violation or a formal code compliance letter has been issued, your landlord cannot legally raise your rent by any amount until the Building Department has certified that the issue has been fixed.
-To file a code compliance complaint, call the Building Inspector's office at 510-238-3381.
+To file a code compliance complaint, call the Code Enforcement office at 510-238-3381.

 Seek advice if you're not sure what your landlord is doing is legal.
 You can call the Rent Adjustment Program office at 510-238-3721 or visit the office at 250 Frank Ogawa Plaza (next to City Hall) Suite 6301 (6th floor).
 See the tenant resources listed herefor help with your situation.